Navigated to Mounjaro® for Weight Loss: What is Tirzepatide? | Calibrate

 Read all about Eli Lilly’s game-changing new weight loss medication, Mounjaro®, now FDA-approved.

-Through 1:1 accountability coaching, support from your medical team, and doctor-prescribed medication like Mounjaro®, you’ll achieve weight loss of 10% or more—or your money back (see terms).
+Through 1:1 accountability coaching, support from your medical team, and doctor-prescribed medication like Mounjaro®, you’ll achieve weight loss of 10% or more—or you're eligible for money back (see terms).

 There’s a new option on the market for patients seeking treatment with a GLP-1-type medication: Eli Lilly’s much-anticipated Mounjaro® (tirzepatide) was approved by the FDA in May 2022 for those with type-2 diabetes.
 As a dual GIP and GLP-1 receptor agonist, Mounjaro® is the first drug of its kind and has been touted as a game changer by many medical professionals in the broader field of endocrinology and metabolic health.